nikumar1206/loco/notes.md

 - remove host from persistent flag.
 - update system design diagram to represent observability.
 - deploy needs to do a diff of the previous deployment done on loco, vs the incoming, and only update the resources that need changing.

   - can likely do this client side as well

+- should run cleanup resources if deployment fails anywhere.